DunklesKaltesNichts/Stationeers/fakebus/Readme.md

 Examples:

 9969112:
-Broadcast, set all housings to 112 > Storm, close the garage doors, activate lights and sirens.
+Broadcast, set all housings to 112 > Storm in 60 seconds, close the garage doors, activate lights and sirens.

 4052050:
 set the Flow in my greenhouse to 50. this sets the blowing in vent to 125 and the blowing out vent to 75.